ortus-docs/quick-docs/guide/getting-started/creating-new-entities.md

 ## fill

-Finds the first matching record or creates a new entity.

 | Name                        | Type          | Required | Default | Description                                                                                                         |
 | --------------------------- | ------------- | -------- | ------- | ------------------------------------------------------------------------------------------------------------------- |
 | attributes                  | struct        | `false`  | `{}`    | A struct of key / value pairs to fill in to the new entity.                                                         |